1. Examples

 Basic mistakes in a part-time job cover letter

-In the rush to send off a large volume of cover letters, not every candidate will bother to check their cover letter for mistakes.
-This is a particular danger if you are tailoring your cover letter for each role (you should be).
+In the rush to send off a large volume of job applications, some applicants won't bother to check their cover letter for mistakes.
+This is a particular danger if you are tailoring your cover letter for each role — which you should be.
+Here are some common preventable cover letter errors.

-• Spelling and grammar mistakes: Attention to basic details is essential if a part-time worker hopes not to annoy their boss.
-Make sure that your spelling and grammar are on point, or your future boss might imagine themselves checking up on you every five minutes.
-Online programs such as Grammarly work wonders.
+• Spelling and grammar mistakes: Attention to basic details is essential if part-time workers hope not to annoy their boss.
+Make sure that your spelling and grammar are on point, or your future boss might imagine having to check up on you every five minutes.
+Online programs such as Grammarly work wonders, but shouldn't be solely counted on for error-proofing.
+Always enlist at least one other person to review your cover letter — someone qualified to catch mistakes..

 • Too chatty: A cover letter is a formal document, so don’t adopt an overly conversational tone in an attempt to be friendly.
 You will hopefully get your chance to charm your future boss during an interview, so keep it formal.